 If you think you’ve missed peak fall foliage colors, don’t fret.
-Peak conditions are now showing in the northern regions of Vermont, New Hampshire and Central and Northern New York.
+Peak conditions are now showing in most regions of Maine, New Hampshire, Vermont and Central and Northern New York.
 This week is the perfect time for a fall foliage drive!

 Vermont’s I-89 is a beautiful drive anytime of year, but fall is especially breathtaking.
-You’ll find peak autumn colors along I-89 northward from Montpelier, thru Stowe, Burlington, St. Albans, and on to the Canadian border.
-Vermont’s I-91 also has great color from St. Johnsbury thru Newport to the Canadian border.
+You’ll find peak autumn colors along I-89 northward from White River Junction to Montpelier, thru Stowe, Burlington, St. Albans, and on to the Canadian border.
+Vermont’s I-91 also has great color from Brattleboro to St. Johnsbury and thru Newport to the Canadian border.

 What’s cool about viewing fall colors from the Interstate?
 The experience is totally different in either direction.
 Drive north on I-89, turn around and head south and you’ll see a whole new perspective right before your eyes!
 You can easily spend several days exploring small towns and villages directly off the Interstate exits along the way.

 Check out this handy fall foliage map to find peak colors in your area.

 For more I-95 travel information, visit www.i95exitguide.com, the Internet’s largest and most complete website devoted to America’s Interstate Main Street.
 Detailed exit service listings… discount lodging, camping, food, gas and more for every exit from Maine to Florida!